Supercycles, stable supermaps and SUSY Nori motives: Stable supercurves

 \subsection{Supercurves}

-We adopt the following definition, that generalizes the definition of smooth superschemes of dimension $1|1$: \begin{defin} A supercurve is a reduced superscheme $\Xcal$ of even dimension 1 and pure odd dimension 1, according to Definition \ref{def:dim}. \end{defin} One then has
+We adopt the following definition, that generalizes the definition of smooth superschemes of dimension $1|1$: \begin{defin} A supercurve is a reduced superscheme $\Xcal$ of pure even dimension 1 and pure odd dimension 1, according to Definition \ref{def:dim}. \end{defin} One then has \marginnote{$\Pi$? (in tutto il file)}

 so that $\Xcal$ is projected.
 Since we are not assuming that $\Lcl$ is a line bundle, $\Xcal$ may fail to be split.

 \begin{defin} A relative supercurve is a flat morphisms of superschemes $f\colon \Xcal\to\Sc$ whose fibres are supercurves. \end{defin}